Akaflieg-Freiburg/enroute/_pages/privacy.markdown

 # Privacy Policies for This Web Site

-The **enroute** website is a static site that does not track, collect, store any information, or set any cookies.
+The website **Enroute Flight Navigation** is a static site that does not track, collect, store any information, or set any cookies.

 The web site is, however, provided by [Github Inc.](https://github.com/), 88 Colin P Kelly Jr St, San Francisco, CA 94107, USA.
 GitHub may collect User Personal Information from visitors, including logs of visitor IP addresses, to comply with legal obligations, and to maintain the security and integrity of the Website and the Service.
 Please consult GitHub's [Privacy Statment](https://help.github.com/en/github/site-policy/github-privacy-statement#github-pages) and [Global Privacy Practices](https://help.github.com/en/github/site-policy/global-privacy-practices) for details.